Table of Contents

 - Administration of epinephrine or volume expansion

-Maintain the temperature in the child.
-Hypothermia in the delivery room is associated with an increased probability in mortality and this must be prevented at all costs.
-Children who have been born pre-term, or who are underweight, are particularly susceptible to hypothermia and one must take this into consideration.
-Below are the appropriate steps in maintaining the temperature of the child in the initial stabilization phase:
+It is important to maintain the temperature in the infant.
+Hypothermia in the delivery room is associated with an increased probability in mortality, and this must be prevented at all costs.
+Infants born preterm or who are underweight are particularly susceptible to hypothermia, and this must be taken into consideration.
+Listed below are the appropriate steps for maintaining the infant’s temperature in the initial stabilization phase:

 - Dry the baby

-- Warm the baby.
-You can raise the room temperature to achieve this
+- Warm the baby (increase the room temperature to achieve this)

-- Keep the baby under a warmer or swaddled.
-Skin to skin contact with the mother whilst the infant is covered in
+- Keep the baby swaddled or under a warmer.
+Maintain skin-to-skin contact with the mother while the infant is covered

 Airway, Breathing, Circulation

-Keep neck in neutral or slightly extended position.
-This should allow the airway to be opened.
-You can place a towel under the shoulder of the infant to aid extension of the neck and opening of the airway.
+Keep the infant’s neck in neutral or a slightly extended position.
+This will allow the airway to open.
+Place a towel under the infant’s shoulder to help with the extension of the neck and the opening of the airway.

 Suction out the nose and mouth with a bulb.
-This only occurs if there is an obvious blockage.
+Perform this only if there is an obvious blockage.
 For infants who are more than 35 weeks’ gestation, consider wiping the nose and mouth as an alternative.
 Suction used to be recommended for infants with meconium-stained amniotic fluid, but this is no longer recommended.

-Check the heart rate (umbilical cord will pulsate and is the easiest place to check the child’s heart rate).
-You can use pulse oximetry to measure the heart rate.
-ECG is actually more reliable for a rapid assessment.
+Check the heart rate.
+The umbilical cord will pulsate and is the easiest place to check the infant’s heart rate.
+Use pulse oximetry to measure the heart rate.
+The ECG is actually more reliable for a rapid assessment.

-If there is apnea or the heart rate is below 100 beats per minute, give positive pressure ventilation with a bag and mask.
-To initiate bag mask ventilation (which takes some practice), follow the following steps:
+With apnea or a heart rate below 100/min, administer positive pressure ventilation using a bag and mask.
+To initiate bag-mask ventilation (requires practice), follow these steps:

-- Stand at the head of the infant, with their airway open
+- Stand at the head of the infant, with his or her airway open

-- Suction the nose and mouth of any blockade or mucus
+- Suction the nose and mouth to remove any blockage or mucus

 - Seal the mask and the mouth

-Intubate if the bag mask is ineffective or if chest compressions are required.
+Intubate the infant if the bag-mask is ineffective or if chest compressions are required.
 The intubation will allow access to the trachea and can be used to successfully deliver positive pressure ventilation.

-Chest compressions are required (as mentioned before) if the infant’s heart rate remains below 60 beats per minute despite adequate ventilation for 30 seconds.
-There are two techniques for infantile chest compressions.
-The thumb and the two finger technique.
+Chest compressions are required (as mentioned previously) if the infant’s heart rate remains below 60/min despite adequate ventilation for 30 seconds.
+Two techniques are used for infant chest compressions: the thumb technique and the two-finger technique.
 Both are outlined below:

-- Place both hands around the chest of the infant
+- Place both hands around the infant’s chest

 - Place your thumbs on the sternum

-- The tips of the first two fingers are placed over the sternum
+- Place tips of the first two fingers over the sternum

-- When giving chest compression, try not to place too much pressure directly over the xiphoid process as it can fracture and cause liver injury
+- Do not to place too much pressure directly over the xiphoid process, as that can fracture and cause liver injury

-- Re-assessment should take place after 30 seconds of chest compression
+- Re-assess after 30 seconds of chest compression

 Administration of epinephrine or volume expansion

-- Normal saline or blood transfusion if blood loss is suspected.
+Administer normal saline or a blood transfusion if blood loss is suspected.
 Intubation for meconium is no longer recommended.

 When should resuscitation be stopped?

-Rarely mentioned in medical textbooks is when resuscitation attempts should be discontinued; however, it is an important topic.
+It is rarely mentioned in medical textbooks when resuscitation attempts should be discontinued; however, it is an important topic.
 Usually, if there are no signs of life after 10 minutes of resuscitation attempts, then it should be stopped.
-Research suggests after this point, those individuals who are resuscitated have high levels of mortality and morbidity; thus, beyond this point, the benefits do not outweigh the harm done.
-Remember, with hypoxia, irreversible damage can occur in a matter of minutes in major organs such as the brain, can lead to lifelong complications.
+Research suggests that after this point, high levels of mortality and morbidity occur in infants, and thus, the benefits do not outweigh the harm done.
+Remember, with hypoxia, irreversible damage can occur in a matter of minutes in major organs such as the brain, and can lead to lifelong complications.

-Make sure to measure the Apgar score at 1, 5, and 10 minutes.
-The score was developed by Virginia Apgar (hence the name).
-They are NOT used to guide resuscitation.
+Measure the Apgar score (developed by Virginia Apgar) at 1, 5, and 10 minutes.
+The scores are NOT used to guide resuscitation.
 They are, however, a good general marker of the success of a team’s resuscitation attempts.
 The score is determined using 5 categories: heart rate, respiratory effort, muscle tone, reflex irritability, and color.
-The Apgar score predicts neonatal and infantile death.
+The Apgar score predicts neonatal and infant death.

 Differential Diagnosis of Neonatal Resuscitation

-If the infant does not respond to resuscitation attempts, the following approach can be taken to ascertain the cause.
+If an infant does not respond to resuscitation attempts, the following approach can be taken to ascertain the cause:

-If they do not respond to positive pressure ventilation, consider a mechanical block.
-They may have meconium or excess mucus in the airway that needs clearing.
-They could also have a malformation of the pharyngeal airway that does not allow gas transport down the trachea.
-Those that do not respond to positive pressure ventilation could also have a lung function problem, i.e., a pneumothorax or significant pleural effusion etc.
+With no response to positive pressure ventilation, consider a mechanical block.
+The infant may have meconium or excess mucus in the airway that needs clearing.
+He or she may also have a malformation of the pharyngeal airway that does not allow gas transport down the trachea.
+Infants who do not respond to positive pressure ventilation may have a lung function problem (e.g., a pneumothorax or significant pleural effusion, etc.).

-If the infant appears to have a central cyanosis, consider congenital heart disease.
-If there is a consistent bradycardia or slow heart rate, consider heart block.
-If the child is totally apneic, consider hypoxia of the CNS.
-They may also have some congenital neuromuscular condition etc. If the mother was given opioids for pain relief at any period, then consider opioid-induced respiratory depression.
+If the infant appears to have central cyanosis, consider congenital heart disease.
+If there is consistent bradycardia or slow heart rate, consider a heart block.
+If the child is totally apneic, consider hypoxia of the central nervous system (CNS).
+The infant may also have some congenital neuromuscular condition.
+Also, if the mother was given opioids for pain relief at any period, then consider opioid-induced respiratory depression.

 Complications of Neonatal Resuscitation

 Infants in need of extensive resuscitation are likely to have complications if they do survive.
-Consider sodium status, glucose, CNS complications (e.g., hypoxic brain injury can lead to a whole host of problems in the newborn), hypotension (think shock), hypocalcemia, and issues with feeding in these individuals.
-The longer the resuscitation process took, the more likely an infant is to have significant complications.
+Consider sodium status, glucose levels, CNS complications (e.g., hypoxic brain injury can lead to a whole host of problems in the newborn), hypotension (think shock), hypocalcemia, and issues with feeding.
+The longer the duration of the resuscitation process, the more likely an infant will have significant complications.
 Intensive care may be needed for close monitoring of some infants.